kinderp/zibaldone/README.md

 > 1. setup for test
 > 2. test actions and results before updating

-My bug can be in these 4 status:
+as previous suggested, bugs can be in these 4 status:

 * Reproducer present and works